aaronpliu/vsfilemanager/README.md

 4. Click "Save Changes" to apply modifications
 5. Optionally, apply changes to other files using the batch update feature

-### File Synchronization

-1. When you save a JSON or YAML file, the extension automatically checks for same-named files in parent or sibling directories
-2. If found, you'll be prompted to synchronize your changes
-3. Choose "Sync All" to apply the same changes to all detected files

-### Batch Updates

-1. Use the Command Palette to run "Batch Update JSON/YAML Files"
-2. Select multiple JSON or YAML files you want to update
-3. Enter the block key and new value you want to apply
-4. The extension will update all selected files with the new value

 ## Extension Settings

 This extension contributes the following settings: